18F/data-act-pilot/app/DEPLOY.md

 ---
 title: Deploying DATA Act Pilot app to Cloud Foundry
 ---
-Deploying the site on Cloud Foundry is best done on the command line.
-Here are the steps to deploy the DATA Act pilot site:
+These are instructions for the internal 18F site for deploying the DATA Act pilot to Cloud Foundry.
+The following steps are instructions for deployment and is best done through the command line.

 1. Set up Cloud Foundry on your computer.
 Follow the documentation [https://docs.18f.gov/getting-started/setup/](https://docs.18f.gov/getting-started/setup/)
 2. Set up your account by [creating an issue in the DevOps issue tracker](https://github.com/18F/DevOps/issues/new).
+4. Login: `cf login`
 3. Connect to the 18F api: `cf api https://api.18f.gov`
-4. Login: `cf login`
 5. Enter you username (gsa email) and password
 6. A prompt will display to choose an org - select org #2. data-act
 7. Followed by another promt to choose a space - select space #3. pilot-dev